 A novice nun, Maria, is sent to care for the unruly children of a weathy Baron.
 The Baron and Maria fall in love, Maria leaves the convent and they marry.
 Under Maria's guidance the family becomes a nationally-acclaimed singing group, but when the Baron is comissioned to join Hitler's army the family flees to the United States where they endeavour to become established as singers once again.
 Based upon the true story of the Von Trapp family.
-Written by

 Jonathan Ruskin <JonRuskin@aol.com>